The Initial Consultation

 Please be advised that payment via debit or credit card is required at the time of scheduling; however, your card will not be charged if you retain the firm following the consultation.
 Moreover, consultations that are canceled at least twenty-four (24) hours in advance (or within thirty minutes of scheduling if scheduled on the same day as the appointment) will not be charged.
 If an appointment is missed or if the appointment is canceled less than twenty-four (24) hours before the scheduled time for the consultation, the person who scheduled the appointment will be provided one opportunity to schedule a new appointment at no additional charge.
 If the re-scheduled appointment is missed or canceled, the amount paid is non-refundable and a new fee would need to be paid in order to schedule another appointment.

-The best way to answer this question is to compare your first conversation with our firm to that of your first visit to the doctor’s office.
+The best way to answer this question is to compare your first conversation with my firm to that of your first visit to the doctor’s office.
 When you visit a doctor for the first time, the doctor will ask questions to learn about your medical history and will provide feedback and recommendations related to your health during that initial meeting.
-He or she does not ask you to come back later for treatment nor would you expect the doctor to provide a prescription for your sore throat without you paying the doctor of the examination.
-We view the initial consultation similarly.
-During your initial consultation with our firm, you will speak with an attorney who will take the time to listen to your situation and to provide substantive and practical advice regarding your options for moving forward.
+He or she does not ask you to come back later for treatment unless necessary nor would you expect the doctor to provide a prescription for your sore throat without you paying the doctor of the examination.
+I view the initial consultation similarly.
+During your initial consultation, I will take the time to listen to your situation and to provide substantive and practical advice regarding your options for moving forward.
 The goal of the initial consultation is to provide you with options, not to sell you on retaining the firm.
 In some instances, legal representation is important and valuable for ensuring your rights are fully protected.
 In other instances, the consultation may resolve your questions and keep you from having to retain an attorney to move forward.
-By charging for the initial consultation, we can provide honest and detailed advise without worrying about pressuring you to retain the firm for additional paid legal services.
+By charging for the initial consultation, I can provide honest and detailed advise without worrying about pressuring you to retain the firm for additional paid legal services.

-How can I prepare for the initial consultation?
+How can you prepare for the initial consultation?

 It is not required that you do anything prior to the meeting.
 With that being said, there are a few things you can do that helps to ensure the meeting is productive and that you get the most value out of the initial consultation.
 The things you can do are as follows:

 - Provide us a copy of any relevant documents by uploading them at www.rickdavislegal.com/docs.
-Any documents uploaded through this website will be stored securely in the firm’s cloud storage and available only to our firm.
-Furthermore, by using the above link, we can ensure the documents are properly associated with your consultation.
+Any documents uploaded through this website will be stored securely in the firm’s cloud storage and available only to my firm.
+Furthermore, by using the above link, I can ensure the documents are properly associated with your consultation.

 - Prior to your consultation, you will be receiving an email that contains a link you can use to complete the firm’s intake form for your matter.
 This form is designed to be completed in approximately ten minutes and will keep us from having to spend time during the consultation discussing the basic details of your matter.